generic-github-user/main/README.md

 This item, if placed in `recurring.txt`, will be appended (with a date inserted) to the main todo list once a day; if already present in that list or `complete.txt`

+The possible arguments are as follows, though it is simple enough to add more.

+- `archive`: The task is treated as being "completed" and removed from the main list, but this flag indicates that it was not actually done for some reason.
+  `cc` (cancelled) is an alias.
+- `frequency` or `f`: How often a task should be repeated
+- `daily`: An alias for `-f d`
+- `duration` or `d`: Approximately how long this task will take to complete once; its argument is a nonnegative integer followed by `m` for "minutes" or `h` for "hours"

+Some other symbols provide a more readable shorthand interface to these options:

+- `*`, `**`, ...: Indicate task priority/importance or urgency (or another
+  property the user finds useful)